craigtrupp/SQL/Marketing_Analytics_CaseStudy/WindowFunctions.md

 |----|-----|-----|
 |blood_glucose|38692|38692|

-* We ca use the frequency aggregate `COUNT` called on the grouped measure to limit any fequency not over the threshold above
+* We can use the frequency aggregate `COUNT` called on the grouped measure to limit any fequency not over the threshold above

 ```sql
 SELECT